SitemapKlarity storyJoin usMedicationServiceAbout us

 Roughly 1 in 2 people with anxiety — which alprazolam treats — also suffer from insomnia.
 Alprazolam may help them sleep better by treating their anxiety.

-In early studies of alprazolam for sleep, it was shown to be an effective short-term use and treatment for insomnia.
+In early studies of alprazolam for sleep, it was shown to be an effective short-term treatment for insomnia.
 In this case, “short-term” means a few days to a week.
 Participants reported that they fell asleep faster, and slept better overall.
 However, alprazolam’s sleep-inducing effects wore off after a handful of days.
 By the end of a week, it was about 40% less effective.

 Side effects of alprazolam for sleep